Probate Litigation Attorney in Burleson

 The roles of executors and heirs in Texas probate litigation are distinct yet intertwined.
 The executor—designated by the will or, if absent, by the court—must identify, value, and preserve all estate assets, settle debts, file mandatory documents with the Johnson County court, and ensure valid distribution of property under Texas law.
 Sometimes heirs are concerned about delays, asset mismanagement, or transparency, resulting in probate litigation.
 These disputes may include allegations of breached fiduciary duty, improper estate inventories, or failure to abide by Texas probate statutes.

 Heirs and beneficiaries in Burleson possess important statutory rights, including access to information about the estate's progress and the ability to review inventories, accounting records, and plans for asset distribution.
-If you believe your rights are being overlooked or you are not receiving fair treatment by an executor, it’s vital to consult with a probate litigation attorney in Burleson, TX, who is familiar with Johnson County protocols.
+If you believe your rights are being overlooked or you are not receiving fair treatment by an executor, it is vital to consult with a probate litigation attorney in Burleson, TX, who is familiar with Johnson County protocols.
 At Coontz Cochran, we frequently represent both executors and heirs, offering detailed guidance, evidence collection strategies, and dispute resolution—via mediation or litigation—in the Johnson County probate system.
-We help ensure that estates are administered faithfully and by both the decedent’s wishes and Texas law.
+We help estates move forward in a way that honors both the decedent’s wishes and Texas law.

 Steps to Contesting a Will